taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/old/2018-09-23_World-timeline.md

 ### 2090

-**SPACE UNIVERSITY STATION** is completed.
+**SPACE UNIVERSITY STATION** and Gemini Arboretum are completed.
 Space University is flooded with applications from the many young adults whose educations were interrupted ever since planetside started to spiral into chaos around 2076.
 Competition for acceptance is fierce, and many are rejected.
 The wait list grows each year, as many of the rejected re-apply year after year.

 ### 2091